 Students are awarded house points in the following areas: School policy and values, Academic performance, Attendance, Extra-curricular Activities, and inter-House, inter-school, and international competitions.
 Some of these activities are:

-- Physical activity competitions (Carnivals, Play Days and the like)
+- Physical activity competitions (Carnivals, Play Days and so on)

-- Organization of Sports Events (Soccer, Volleyball, baseball and the like)
+- Organization of Sports Events (Soccer, Volleyball, baseball and so on)

 - Participation in before and after school physical activities

-- Community outreach programs and charities (fundraising, environment protecting, and the like)
+- Community outreach programs and charities (fundraising, environment protecting, and so on)

-- Contribution to school events (spirit days, fundraisers, and the like)
+- Contribution to school events (spirit days, fundraisers, and so on)

-- Competitions (i.e., organize school events, initiatives, and the like)
+- Competitions (i.e., organize school events, initiatives, and so on)